evidence-dev/template/pages/index.md

 Evidence enables you to deliver a polished business intelligence system using SQL & markdown.

 # Write Markdown
-Evidence pages are just markdown files.
+Evidence creates pages from markdown files.
 The file for this page is:

 `[my-project]/pages/index.md`.